Test Your Nettle

 - No awards or prizes for top teams, just pleasant exhaustion

-You’ll have to decide how much training and physical preparation is required for 3-5 hours of adventure in the backcountry, but if you’re comfortable with a hike of the same duration you should be able to join in the fun.
+You’ll have to decide how much training and physical preparation is required for 3-5 hours of adventure, but if you’re comfortable with a hike of the same duration you should feel ready to join in the fun.

 Per team, carried through the entire race: